 FastLane has an excellent set of instructions.
 Anyone who is submitting their first proposals to NSF should read their guidebooks, which are available at www.fastlane.nsf.gov/jsp/homepage/flhelp.jsp.
 What follows are RIT procedures and things not in the guidebook.

-Research Administrators no longer have access to PI SSNs, so it is imperative that as a PI, you immediately allow SRO access so that your SRA can get into the proposal without your SSN.
+It is imperative that as a PI, you immediately allow SRO access to view, edit, and submit your proposal.
 If this does not happen, you will be the only one with the ability to edit the proposal, including the budget, and neither you nor our office will be able to submit your proposal.
+Allowing SRO access to submit eliminates any unneccessary delay when it comes time to submit on deadline day.

 Letters of Intent: